davidyuan666/SyncClip/README.md

-# SyncClip
+# SyncClipAgent

-The implementation of SyncClip
+The implementation of SyncCLIPAgent: Leveraging LLMs for Automated Video Editing with Audiovisual Synchronization

 ## Open Source Notice